epfl-ada/ada-2024-project-dondata2025/docs/index.md

 ## The baby names collection
 Even if it remains a simple word, your name is what you are referred as for your entire life.
 It represents your whole identity and often mirrors cultural trends, family traditions or historical events.
-A cultural event can even create a new name, as for [Anakin](https://en.wikipedia.org/wiki/Anakin_(given_name)) or [Neo](https://en.wikipedia.org/wiki/Neo_(The_Matrix)).

 We used a dataset consisting of baby names each year for the United States, United Kingdom, France and Norway to acccount for name trends.
 ### Most given names in the dataset